irislib/splitter-contract/README.md

 It distributes them according to predefined amount of shares to predefined amount of wallets.

 Example:
+In this example NFT/NFTs refers to an ERC721 token.

-We have Person 1, Person 2 and Person 3.
+Let's imagine we have Person 1, Person 2 and Person 3.
 They made an NFT collection together, and decided to pay themself in ETH and NFTs.

-Now they want to split the Team allocation according to their share.
-This contract allows them to do so, with little effort.
+Now they want to split the team allocation according to their shares.
+Person 1 has 50 shares Person 2 and 3 have both 25 shares.
+They set up a payment splitter contract with these shares.
+Now every time an NFT is sent to the contract via SafeTransfer The contract tracks the NFT.
+In our example the contract received 20 NFTs and 1 ETH.
+Now Person 1 can call the "withdrawal" function on the frontend, or call the "releaseERC721" to received 10 NFTs.
+He can also call the "release" function, so he can claim 0.5 ETH from the contract.
+Person 2 and 3 can both withdrawal 5 NFTs and 0.25 ETH.

 ## Usage